-Day 9: Explore Takayama
+Day 9: Explore Takayama Meals: B, L, D

 This morning visit the Miyagawa Open Air Market of Takayama.
 These markets sell local crafts, vegetables, and farm products and are always popular with locals, who go from stall to stall.

-You will begin the day at a more recent market that started in the early 20th century, before making your way to the older market, originating in the early 1800s.
-Takayama's markets are a great example of traditional establishments surviving the pressure from large chains and stores.
-With both markets near the old town, it is a wonderful area to walk through, where you can sample some of the delicious food whilst admiring the architecture.
+You will begin the day close to the more recent one, started in the early 20th century, and make your way to the older one, originating in the early 1800s, Takayama's markets are a great example of traditional establishments surviving the pressure from large chains and stores.
+With both markets near the old town, it is a wonderful area to stroll by, sample some of the delicious food, and admire the architecture.